Photographs and drawings are presented by Averyanov et al. (2005).

 |Number af seeds (ovules) on fertile scale||1 or 2||2 (rarely 1)|

-Vietnam: the provinces of Bac Kan, Cao Bang, Ha Giang, Hoa Binh, Nghe An, Quang Binh, and Son La.
-This range map shows location collections reported by Averyanov et al. (2005):
+China: Guangxi and Guizhou (Nong et al. 2011, Hoch 2017); Vietnam: the provinces of Bac Kan, Cao Bang, Ha Giang, Hoa Binh, Nghe An, Quang Binh, and Son La (Averyanov et al. 2005).
+Precise location data for the Chinese collections are not available, but see Hoch (2017) for a map; they are generally in the mountains near the Guangxi/Guizhou border.
+The following range map shows location collections reported by Averyanov et al. (2005):

-The close proximity of some of these collections to the Chinese and Laotian borders indicates that the species may occur in those countries as well.
+The close proximity of some of these collections to the Laotian border indicates that the species may occur in Laos as well.

 Within the species' latitudinal and elevational range it experiences a monsoon tropical climate, with a July-October wet season and annual rainfall of (1200-)2000(-3000) mm.
 Temperature is seasonally variable with winter lows cold enough to experience occasional frosts, and summer highs around 35°C.